Constant Contact vs Mailchimp

 - Free up to 500 contacts: marketing, CRM, creative assistant, websites, forms, and landing pages

 - Essentials for $13/month: email templates, multi-step journeys, A/B Testing, email and chat support

 - Standard for $20/month: behavioral targeting, custom templates, dynamic content

 - Premium for $350/month: advanced segmentation, multivariate testing, comparative reporting, phone support

 The Winner: Mailchimp

 Mailchimp’s free plan is ideal for small businesses that want a straightforward email marketing solution.
 Constant Contact’s pricing changes based on your subscriber count, so if you have 2,000 contacts, the price increases to $70/month!

 Need a more affordable tool?
-Register for Moosend’s free-forever plan and then upgrade to a paid plan for only $8/month!
+Register for a free Moosend account and then upgrade to a paid plan for only $9/month!

 The Winner: Constant Contact vs Mailchimp

 Each email marketing solution has its own strengths and weaknesses.
 Whether it is the additional features, functionality, or cost, each service will provide you with the tools to set your email marketing in motion.